-ED 5960 Fundamentals of Education Research (3 hours) SED 5304 Speech and Language Development and the Classroom Teacher (3 hours) SED 5476 Characteristics of Learners with Behavioral, Learning and Cognitive Disabilities (4 hours/field 15) SED 5477 Characteristics and Instructional Adaptations for Learners with Physical and Health Disabilities (3 hours/ field 15) SED 5481 Adaptive Skills for Learners with Special Needs (3 hours) SED 5482 Curricular Adaptations for Learners with Special Needs (3 hours) SED 5484 Classroom Management of Learners with Special Needs (3 hours) SED 5487 Assessment, Measurement, and Evaluation of Learners with Special Needs (3hours) SED 5488 Student Internship (3 hours / field -70 hrs internship experience) SED 5492 Master's Thesis/Major Research Project in Special Education (3 hours) SED 5494 Special Education Law, Collaborative, and Professional Conduct (3 hours) SED 5475 Student Teaching (6 hours) NOTE: this course is only completed by candidates enrolled in the Initial certification program.
-Credit hours earned in this course will not be counted towa rd the degree.
+SED 5304 Speech and Language Development and the Classroom Teacher (3 hours) SED 5476 Characteristics of Learners with Behavioral, Learning and Cognitive Disabilities (4 hours/field 15) SED 5477 and Characteristics and Instructional Adaptations for Learners with Physical Health Disabilities (3 hours/ field 15) SED 5481 Adaptive Skills for Learners with Special Needs (3 hours) SED 5482 Curricular Adaptations for Learners with Special Needs (3 hours) SED 5484 Classroom Management of Learners with Special Needs (3 hours) SED 5487 Assessment, Measurement, and Evaluation of Learners with Special Needs (3hours) SED 5488 Student Internship (3 hours / field -70 hrs internship experience) SED 5494 Special Education Law, Collaborative, and Professional Conduct (3 hours) SED 5475 Student Teaching (6 hours)

+^{}NOTE: this course is only completed by candidates enrolled in the Initial certification program.
+Credit hours earned in this course will not be counted toward the degree.